 - If stranded in the open, go to a low place such as a ravine or valley.

-Rain checks are only issued when the course is closed or play is suspended for a period of time due to inclement weather.
+Rain checks are only issued when the course is closed or play is suspended for a long period of time due to inclement weather.
 Rain checks must be redeemed by the end of the golfing season.
 Rain checks will be valued in direct proportion to the number of holes played (i.e. if you play 13 out of 18 holes, you will receive a rain check valued at 5/18 or 28% of the paid price).
 Rain checks will only be issued for greens fees and cart rentals.
 No rain checks are issued for twilight golf once players have teed off.